zunzun999/zundamon-speech-webui/README.md

 # Zundamon Speech WebUI

 This repository provides an official trial version of the **Zundamon Speech WebUI**.
-It allows users to try **Zundamon's TTS audio generation** and explore its capabilities. **Voice changer functionality** will be added in the future.
+It allows users to try **Zundamon's TTS audio generation** and explore its capabilities.

 Official website: https://zunko.jp/